|Elliott Sound Products||Power Amplifier Design Guidelines|

 An additional precaution must be taken here, in that if the resistor values are too low, the offset voltage seen by the output transistors is simply the voltage drop across the resistors, with the transistor having little or no control over the result.
 This is easily avoided by ensuring that the resistor current is 1/10 (or thereabouts) of the total Class-A bias current.

-UPDATE: It is also quite possible to make the resistance too large, so the bias servo will amplify the temperature change too much.
-This will cause the amplifier's quiescent current to fall as it gets hotter.
+It is also possible to make the resistance too large, and the bias servo will be less stable with varying current.
+This may also cause the bias servo to have too much gain, which can cause the amplifier's quiescent current to fall as it gets hotter.
 While this is a good thing from the reliability point of view, if it causes crossover distortion to appear when the amp is hot, the audible effect will obviously be disappointing.
 It will generally be necessary to experiment with the values to ensure that stability is maintained - there is no way to calculate this that comes to mind, although I am sure it is possible.
-The base-emitter voltage falls at 2mV / degree C, but the variation in gain with temperature is not as readily calculated.
+The base-emitter voltage falls at 2mV /°C, but the variation in gain with temperature is not as readily calculated.

 |Driver||O/P Transistor||Total Gain|